WGUNDERWOOD/wgunderwood.github.io/_posts/waiting_time_paradox/2020-07-19-waiting-time-paradox.markdown

 ---

 Why is my train always late?
-Do lightbulbs last longer than they should?
+Do light bulbs last longer than they should?
 These questions can be answered with the waiting time paradox